Advisors

 M. Rashad Massoud

-M. Rashad Massoud is a globally recognized leader in improving healthcare and strengthening systems to deliver better outcomes, efficiency, and sustainability.
-He is currently a visiting Faculty at the Harvard T. H. Chan School of Public Health and was previously the former President of the Harvard T. H.
+M. Rashad Massoud is a globally recognized leader in improving healthcare and strengthening systems.
+He is currently Faculty at the Harvard T. H. Chan School of Public Health.
+Dr Rashad is an Inaugural Member of the Quality & Safety Academy of the International Society for Quality (ISQua).

 Neeraj Kak

-He formerly served as the Chief Innovation Officer/Senior Vice President at University Research Co. and led teams to expand TB, malaria, HIV and other health and social programs in the US and globally.
-He has been a leader in the use of digital tools such as predictive analytics, and AI to make public health programs more responsive to the needs of beneficiaries.
-He has experience in mobilizing funds from various donors and has mobilized hundreds of millions of dollars in funding for multiple health programs.
+He formerly served as the Chief Innovation Officer/Senior Vice President at University Research Co. and led teams to expand TB, malaria, HIV and other health and social programs globally.
+He has been a leader in the use of digital tools such as predictive analytics, and AI to make public health programs more responsive.
+He has mobilized hundreds of millions of dollars in funding for health programs.
+Dr. Kak completed his Post-Doctoral Fellowship in public health at the Johns Hopkins University and his PhD at the State University of New York, Stony Brook.

 Garance Upham